Code of Conduct

 SOCIAL MEDIA POLICY

 Social Media is an efficient way to not only provide information at short notice but also promote our club, player and sponsors.
-Any material posted or linked to Coniston Junior Soccer Club social networks that does not comply to FootballNSW Social Media Policy will be immediately removed and the person/s responsible for posting such material will be banned form our social networks alike.
+Any material posted or linked to Coniston Football Club social networks that does not comply to FootballNSW Social Media Policy will be immediately removed and the person/s responsible for posting such material will be banned form our social networks alike.
 When posting to social media platforms you must:

 - not comment or post documentation that are not publically available,